 There is no universal date for when you should stop mowing your yard for the year.
 How long your grass will continue to grow in the colder months will depend on a lot of variables, especially if you live in a particularly hot or cold region of the country.
 Mowing your lawn well into the fall is important, so as long as your grass keeps growing, keep cutting it.

 How Do You Measure the Height of Grass?

 You can use a tape measure to measure your lawn mower’s base height while adjusting the wheels on a flat surface, like a walkway.
-It is important to keep lawn mower blades sharp for clean cutting and avoiding pulling of the grass.
+It is important to keep lawn mower blades sharp for clean cutting and avoiding pulling the grass.

 How Do You Change Height on a Mower?

 This will depend on the type of lawn mower you have, so make sure to check with your owner’s manuals.
 Most lawn mower cut heights are controlled by lowering or raising the wheels with a lever located next to each wheel.
 Make sure each wheel is set to the same height on either side of the lawn mower.

 What Happens if You Cut Grass Too Short?